databake/gatsby-starter-netlify-cms/src/pages/index.md

     Partnering with everyone from insurers, fleet managers, emergency services to hire and leasing companies, RS Connect is here to protect your drivers and vehicles.
-Applying our in-house engineering and vehicle installation expertise to drive down risk, our integrated telematics technologies keep people safer at the wheel.
+Applying our in-house engineering and vehicle installation expertise to drive down risk, our integrated IoT technologies keep people safer at the wheel.
 description: >-
   Onsite and infield vehicle installation - our engineer base has complete UK coverage and is of a scale that we can co manage onsite and infield